mautic/developer-documentation-new/docs/plugin_integrations/integrations.rst

 .. vale off

-Integration sync engine
+Integration Sync Engine
 ***********************

 .. vale on

 If the Integration syncs with Mautic's Contacts and/or Companies:

-1. Read about :ref:`the sync engine <plugin_integrations/integrations_sync:Sync engine>`.
+1. Read about :ref:`the Sync Engine <plugin_integrations/integrations_sync:Sync Engine>`.

 .. vale off